stat6250-s17/course-questions-wiki/week-10/README.md

 - Answer (mcardoso3-stat6250):  You can read data values by first typing "input" followed by the first variable name, then the values for the respected variable ($ for numeric), and then inserting a semicolon.
 - Question (yzhu12-stat6250): What are the two input styles for reading data in fixed fields and what's the function of them?
 - Answer (yzhu12-stat6250): They are column input and format input.
 Column input reads standard data only and format input read both standard and nonstandard data.
+- Question (aoneill2−stat6250): Can you read in data if you don't know what type of variable/s are to be scanned?
+- Answer (aoneill2−stat6250): Yes, you could generalize the data input function as character input, so that both character and numeric data are treated the same.
+- Question (aoneill2−stat6250):Are there any limitations on reading in colunn input?
+- Answer (aoneill2−stat6250): Yes, column input can only be used on character or numeric data.
+- Question (aoneill2−stat6250): What is the benefit of using informats on inputing data?
+- Answer (aoneill2−stat6250): When you use infomats, you don't have to specify the number of characters or digits.

 [Course Textbook Chapter 16, Problem 5]
 * *Question (aalshehry−stat6250):* What kind of delimiter does INFORMAT contains?